Takha

 Takha is a village in the Etawah district Uttar Pradesh.
 It is also a Sub-Division (Tehsil) and Block (Kshetra Panchayat) of the Etawah district.

 Geography

 Takha is a block and a tehsil.
-It is located 23 km north from the district headquarters and nearest city Etawah.
+It is located 23 km north of the district headquarters and nearest city Etawah.
 It is about 140 km away from the historic city of the Taj Mahal, Agra and 190 km from the state capital Lucknow.